JJ/raku-container-action/README.md

 # Raku Container Action

-This is a container actions that uses Raku (a.k.a Perl 6) to run tests on your code.
-Add file just like this one to your `.github/workflows` directory, calling it `test.yml` or whatever
+This is a container action that uses Raku (a.k.a Perl 6) to run tests on your code.
+Add a file just like this one to your `.github/workflows` directory, calling it `test.yml` or whatever

 ```yaml